Submit your Nomination for the New Orleans Chapter’s Awards!

 The New Orleans Chapter of the Federal Bar Association recognizes the contributions of members of the legal community every year at our Annual Meeting & Luncheon.

-We are thrilled to announce the recipients of this year’s President’s, Professionalism, and Pro Bono Awards.
+We were thrilled to announce the recipients of last year’s President’s, Professionalism, and Pro Bono Awards.
 The award ceremony was held at the New Orleans Chapter’s Annual Meeting and Luncheon on August 25, 2016.

 This award was conceived in the aftermath of Hurricane Katrina, and its purpose is to recognize a lawyer for contributions to community leadership outside the practice of law.
 The award may be conferred upon an individual or upon a group led by an attorney.

 2013 Marshall Hevron

 2014 Kara Van de Carr

 2015 Patricia A. Krebs

 2016 Christopher K. Ralston